alanesq/CameraWifiMotion/readme.txt

              default password = "12345678"   (note-it may not work if anything other than 8 characters long for some reason?)
              see: https://randomnerdtutorials.com/wifimanager-with-esp8266-autoconnect-custom-parameter-and-manage-your-ssid-and-password
-             Once you have entered your wifi password it will restart and you can then connect to it in your browser at the address:     http://ESPcam1.local     (if your browser / config. supports it)
+             Once you have entered your wifi password it will restart and you can then connect to it in your browser at the address:     http://ESPcam1.local     (if your browser / config supports it)

 The motion detection is based on - https://eloquentarduino.github.io/2020/01/motion-detection-with-esp32-cam-only-arduino-version/
 It works by repeatedly capturing a greyscale image (320x240 pixels).
 This image is split up in to 20x20